jim-works/raylib-zig/README.md

 once that is finished, the exported project should be located at `zig-out/htmlout`

+Note: due to a [Zig bug](https://github.com/ziglang/zig/issues/19072), you will have to use `c_allocator` when exporting for web to avoid crashes.

 ### When is the binding updated?

 I plan on updating it every mayor release (2.5, 3.0, etc.).
 Keep in mind these are technically header files, so any